 If you’re looking to make some extra money, you might be inspired to invest in your own income property.
 But before you sign the deed for your new rental and put an ad out for tenants, you’ll want to make sure you have the right

-Why do I need landlord insurance?
+Why you need landlord insurance

 You’re probably wondering (as many do), “Why can’t I just go with a regular home insurance policy?”
 Well, in some cases, you can.
 For instance, if you’re actually living in the home and renting out a room or a basement unit within your dwelling, you’re likely fine to go with regular home insurance – but double check with your provider as there could be restrictions.
 But if you’re renting out a separate property that you don’t live in, you’ll need to buy landlord insurance.
 Not only that – if you have a mortgage for your rental property, you’ll likely be required to have coverage as well.